 Strangely, setting "Enable CPU Clock Override" to true and setting the override to 400% actually made the game run with no speedup at all, so it ran perfectly with that setting.

-#2 Updated by hyperspider over 3 years ago
+#2 Updated by hyperspider almost 4 years ago

 What's happening is that the game is actually running at half speed.
 Single Core should more or less work correctly.